 They create a sense of urgency by appealing to FOMO, or fear-of-messing-out, and the scarcity principle.
 This prompts buyers to act quickly before the sale ends—whether it’s before midnight, in a few days, or while stocks last.

-Online shops can really drive the urgency home by incorporating countdown clocks.
+Online shops can really drive the urgency home by incorporating countdown clocks and subject lines creating FOMO.
 These drive home the point as to how much time is remaining before the prices go back up.

 This is a particularly powerful tactic when your site visitors see there are only minutes left before the sale ends.